Series Circuit and Parallel Circuit Explanation

 Series and Parallel Combination Circuit

-Here resistors are connected in series and parallel combination.
+Here resistors are connected in series and parallel combinations.
 In the above circuit, R2 and R3 are connected in parallel.
 So at first, we should find the equivalent resistance of R2 and R3.
 Then R1, R4, and the equivalent resistance are to be added to find the total resistance of the circuit.

 So the total resistance of the circuit can be found by the below equation,